brgibson/blog-prototype/_posts/2014-03-20-Edmunds at SXSW.md

 <img src="{{site.baseimagesurl}}/SXSW-pic-2.png"/>

-Our Price Promise Prom themed Happy Hour was very successful and noted as the best party to date.
+Our "Price Promise Prom" themed Happy Hour was very successful and noted as the best party to date.
 <img src="{{site.baseimagesurl}}/SXSW-pic-3.jpg"/>